Home of Edmund and Nancy Durfee (1934 to 1940) (on the 1958 Highland map - 4600 W. 11000 N.)

 Edmund Franklin II & Nancy May Pectol Durfee

-They were both active members of the LDS Church and filled various callings, including temple work.
+They were both active members of the Church of Jesus Christ of Latter-day Saints and filled various callings, including temple work.
 Their daughter, Ilona was a Sunday School teacher in 1938.
 Nancy May died April 13, 1956, in Artesia, CA. Edmund married Hattie Esplin in 1957 and he passed away October 20, 1958, in Farmington, UT after being struck by a train.
 Hattie died May 8, 1965.

 Source: HIGHLAND HISTORY: A compilation by Charles T Greenland II for the Highland Historical Society